time-machine-project/requests-for-comments/README.md

 # Requests for Comments

-This repository is the main location to work on and release the finalized Time Machine *Request for Comments*.
+This repository is the main location for work on and release of finalised Time Machine *Request for Comments*.
 Currently, the initial draft of the RFC process itself is being prepared in form of the first 5 RFCs.

 ## Drafts in preparation